khofstadter/CS220-AU-navigating-the-digital-world/assets/doc/dual-mode-teaching-in-essex-labs.md

 LECTERN or STUDENT PC

-1. Login to PC
+1. Login to student PC (first row)
 - plug in headphones to headphone jack (or turn down volume for audio out i.e. monitor speakers)
 - ask students to log in to PCs (or own computers) and go to the moodle page for CS220

-2. With a browser go to https://software.essex.ac.uk/ and launch app for validation
+2. With a browser go to https://software.essex.ac.uk/ and launch app on mobile phone for validation

 3. Login to Webmail
-- use Microsoft authenticator app
+- use Microsoft authenticator app (some rooms don't have signal for TEXT validation, so there you need the mobile app)

-4. find Zoom link for workshop in Webmail/Calendar (click on it?) or sign in (instead of join) to Zoom with app on https://software.essex.ac.uk/ with essex staff credentials or with SSO (SSO not tested)
+4. find Zoom link for workshop in Webmail/Calendar (click on it) or sign in (instead of join) to Zoom with app on https://software.essex.ac.uk/ with essex staff credentials or with SSO (SSO not tested)

 5. write down the Zoom meeting ID on a piece of paper (or take a picture)